T-Systems-MMS/hyperledger-avalon-scone/avalon-scone/README.md

 This app has a redis data store and python backend.
 We use SCONE curated redis and python containers and run both inside trusted enclaves and then integrate this app with our trusted workers so that it can be used with Avalon ecosystem and also with blockchains.

-## Building and Running the worker in SCONE Hardware Mode with File System and Network Shields enabled by SCONE CAS (Secure)
+## Building and Running the worker in SCONE Hardware Mode with File System and Network Shields enabled by private SCONE CAS (Secure)

 - Before building and running application for SCONE HW Mode, we need to install Intel SGX driver and SCONE.